inianantony/git_knowledge/README.md

 - repository
 - stash

+The index files are tracked by the file `.git\index` file from .git folder

 when we run any git command, ask the basic question,
 - how does this command move data accross the 4 areas?
 - how does this command change the repository?